 Broome

 The coastal town of Broome in the Kimberley region is known not only for its beaches – including the famous Cable Beach – but also as the starting point for a wide range of activities in the region, such as visiting pearl farms, joining outback tours, taking scenic flights and much more.
-This is also where you can experience the Horizontal Falls, the only horizontally flowing waterfalls in the world.
+You can also visit the Horizontal Falls, a well-known natural phenomenon in the region.

 Main Industries